ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 - You added, updated, or removed resources in your Terraform configuration file without running your infrastructure code.
 - You manually added, updated, or removed {{site.data.keyword.cloud_notm}} without Terraform.
-- You used other automation tools, such as scripts to manipulate the state of your {{site.data.keyword.cloud_notm}} resources.
+- You used other automation tools, such as scripts to manipulate the state of your Cloud resources.
 {: shortdesc}

 Refer to using the workspace [drift detection](/docs/schematics?topic=schematics-drift-note&interface=ui) feature.